-Furthermore, the self-sufficient mentality of baby boomers can attribute to rehab denial.
-With prolonged stages of refusal of This is especially dangerous with many post-military veterans who, unbeknownst to themselves or their families, may struggle with delayed onsets of PTSD.
+Furthermore, the self-sufficient mentality of baby boomers can be attributed to rehab denial.
+With prolonged stages of refusal, this is especially dangerous for many post-military veterans who, unbeknownst to themselves or their families, may struggle with delayed onsets of PTSD.

 With extended periods of unprecedented leisure, substance abuse is very common in retirees.
-With retirement, comes celebration and relaxation through their well-earned accomplishment.
-Unfortunately for many seniors, retirement poses an increased risk of acquiring addictive strongholds.
+With retirement comes celebration and relaxation through their well-earned accomplishment.
+Unfortunately for many seniors, retirement increases the risk of acquiring addictive strongholds.
 This mental state of relaxation can also cause you to relax your standards to a level of complete lack of regard for personal health or actions.

 Sadly, but simply put, age can be the determining factor of a decline in mental health.
-In time, these mental health factors become more pronounced, resulting in the impending need for therapy and extended care.
+These mental health factors become more pronounced over time, resulting in the impending need for physical therapy and extended health care.
 The longer seniors with deteriorating mental conditions are left to themselves, the more dangerous life can become for them.
-A therapeutic anchor can help them cope and manage their conditions, and improve their life immensely.
+A therapeutic anchor can help them cope, manage their conditions, and improve their lives immensely.

 What Is The Answer?

 Admit to yourself that there is a problem.
 Acknowledging your situation is truly the key to unlocking a greater life, while denial keeps that door locked.
 Refusal to accept this first step alone is what leads to the majority not receiving the help they need.
 Don’t be another statistic, especially as an older adult with increased risks and level of care should be considered.